 Location: 1200 Building - Rm.
-1204 - health.fullcoll.edu

-Campus Email: health.serv@fullcoll.edu
+1204 - health.fullcoll.edu Phone: (714) 992-7093 Hours: Check the website for current office hours Campus Email: health.serv@fullcoll.edu

 Honors Program - The Fullerton College Honors Program is designed to encourage talent and ability in highly motivated students as they begin their academic studies and prepare to transfer to a college or university.
 Students who complete the Honors Program and meet all major transfer requirements will have priority consideration for admission to certain transfer institutions.